Public Enemies (2009 film): Plot

 In 1933, John Dillinger infiltrates Indiana State Penitentiary, jailbreaking his crew.
-During the firefight, his mentor Walter is shot and killed.
+During the firefight, his mentor Walter Dietrich is shot and killed.
 Dillinger and company change clothes and eat at a nearby farm before driving to a safe house on Chicago's east-side.

 After killing Charles Floyd, FBI agent Melvin Purvis is promoted by J. Edgar Hoover to lead the hunt for Dillinger.
 Purvis also uses modern methods to battle crime, from cataloging fingerprints to tapping telephone lines.

 In between a series of bank robberies, Dillinger meets Billie Frechette at a restaurant and impresses her by buying her a fur coat.
 Frechette falls for Dillinger even after he reveals his identity, and they become inseparable.

-Purvis leads a failed ambush of Dillinger at a hotel, and an FBI agent is killed by Baby Face Nelson, who escapes with Tommy Caroll.
+Purvis leads a failed ambush of Dillinger at a hotel, and an FBI agent is killed by Baby Face Nelson, who escapes with Tommy Carroll.
 Purvis asks Hoover for additional, experienced agents to deal with the hardened killers.
-So, Intelligence officer Charles Winstead, of military background, arrives to assist Purvis.
+Intelligence officer Charles Winstead, of military background, subsequently arrives to assist Purvis.

 Police arrest Dillinger and his gang in Tucson, Arizona, after a fire breaks out in their Hotel Congress.
 Dillinger is extradited to Indiana, where Sheriff Lillian Holley locks him up in the Lake County Jail in Crown Point.
 Using a fake gun to escape, he is unable to see Frechette, who is under tight police surveillance.
 Dillinger learns that Frank Nitti's associates won't help as the FBI has been prosecuting interstate crime thanks to him, imperiling Nitti's bookmaking racket.
-This severs Dillinger's ties with the Chicago outfit, forcing him and Red Hamilton to seek money elsewhere.
+This severs Dillinger's ties with the Chicago Outfit, forcing him and Red Hamilton to seek money elsewhere.

 Carroll goads a desperate Dillinger into robbing $800,000 from a bank in Sioux Falls with Baby Face Nelson.
 Both Dillinger and Carroll are shot, and have to leave Carroll behind.
 They retreat to the Little Bohemia Lodge in Manitowish Waters, Wisconsin, realizing their haul (~$46,000) is significantly less than expected.
 Dillinger hopes he can free the rest from prison, including Pierpont and Makley, but Hamilton convinces him this is unlikely.
 Dillinger longs to see Frechette again.